HonzaMac99/PAL/README.md

 ## VsCode

-Another option is VsCode IDE, which is good unles it disrupts all your package updating system after the installation.
+Another option is Visual Studio Code IDE, which is good unles it disrupts all your package updating system after installation of this package.